 In addition to our online programming, this year's event will provide an opportunity to donate a meal to New York City families in need.
 Proceeds will benefit Black Alliance for Just Immigration (BAJI) and The Migrant Kitchen.

-Chef Nasser Jaber and Dan Dorado of The Migrant Kitchen catered fresh meals for this year’s iftar.
+Chef Nasser Jaber and Dan Dorado of The Migrant Kitchen will cater fresh meals for this year’s iftar.
 Their menu is influenced by Syrian, Mexican, Indian, and Southwestern flavors.

-Ryan Graham, former executive chef at The Mark Restaurant by Jean-Georges, led the kitchen in preparation of the meals.
+Ryan Graham, former executive chef at The Mark Restaurant by Jean-Georges, leads the kitchen in preparation of this year's meals.